neovrnaz/cli-ticketing-system/README.md

 python main.py
 ```
 The comedy group Monty Python is having a Q&A discussion and this CLI app
-intends to provide a gateway for ordering tickets into the session
+intends to provide a gateway for ordering tickets

 This app allows users to:
 * Order tickets to a fictional Q&A event